-73. A SC member who was involved in the assessment of a complaint cannot be involved in the review of the decision.

-- 74. An officer who has previously advised the subject member or the complainant about the issues giving rise to the complaint should not take part in the assessment process and should not: - o Draft letters - o Prepare reports - o Contact complainants - o Attend the final hearing of the complaint - 75.
-An officer who has taken part in supporting the assessment or hearing process should not be involved in the investigation of the complaint - 76.
-The MO should act as the main adviser to the SC unless he/she has an interest in the matter that would prevent them from performing the role independently - 77.
-If the MO is unable to take part in the assessment process, their role should be delegated to another appropriate officer of the Council - 78.
-Members and officers should take care to avoid any personal conflicts of interest arising when participating in the consideration of a complaint. - 79.
-Anyone with a prejudicial interest or who is involved with the complaint in any way should not take part in the assessment or review process. - 80.
-The provisions of the Council in respect of personal and prejudicial interests apply to SC members in meetings and hearings - 81.
-SC members should not discuss complaints with others who are not members of the SC. - 82.
+- 74. A SC member who was involved in the assessment of a complaint cannot be involved in the review of the decision. - 75.
+An officer who has previously advised the subject member or the complainant about the issues giving rise to the complaint should not take part in the assessment process and should not: - o Draft letters - o Prepare reports - o Contact complainants - o Attend the final hearing of the complaint - 76.
+An officer who has taken part in supporting the assessment or hearing process should not be involved in the investigation of the complaint - 77.
+The MO should act as the main adviser to the SC unless he/she has an interest in the matter that would prevent them from performing the role independently - 78.
+If the MO is unable to take part in the assessment process, that role should normally be taken by the Deputy MO but can be delegated to another appropriate officer of the Council - 79.
+Members and officers should take care to avoid any personal conflicts of interest arising when participating in the consideration of a complaint. - 80.
+Anyone with a prejudicial interest or who is involved with the complaint in any way should not take part in the assessment or review process. - 81.
+The provisions of the Council in respect of personal and prejudicial interests apply to SC members in meetings and hearings - 82.
+SC members should not discuss complaints with others who are not members of the SC. - 83.
 Discussions between members should only take place at official meetings.

+- SC Standards Committee

-SC - Standards Committee ASC - Assessment Sub Committee RSC - Review Sub Committee SBE - Standards Board for England MO - Monitoring Officer S/member - subject member
+- ASC Assessment Sub Committee

+- RSC Review Sub Committee

+- SBE Standards Board for England

+- MO Monitoring Officer

+- S/member subject member